Also known as: belted dips, dips with weight, weighted tricep dips, dumbbell dips, plate dips

 Frequently Asked Questions

-How can I progress or regress weighted dips?
+How can I progress to weighted dips or find alternatives?